mohamad-fallah/react-voice-recorder-kit/README.md

 ---

+## Recording States (RecorderState)

+The component and hook have 5 different states:

+- **idle**: Initial state, ready to start
+- **recording**: Currently recording
+- **paused**: Recording paused (can be resumed)
+- **reviewing**: Recording completed and under review
+- **playing**: Playing recorded file

+---

 ## Features

 * Voice recording using MediaRecorder API
-* Animated waveform visualization during recording and playback
+* Animated audio waveform visualization during recording and playback
-* Pause/resume support
+* Support for pause and resume
-* Playback support for recorded files
+* Support for playing recorded files
 * Time display in MM:SS format
 * Error handling and error message display
 * Ready-to-use UI with control buttons
-* Customizable style and size
+* Fully customizable styling and sizing
 * No external dependencies
+* Support for custom icons
+* Dynamic color waveforms

+---

+## Important Notes

+1. Requires microphone access in the browser
+2. Recorded files are saved in WebM format
+3. In paused state, you can play a preview of the recording
+4. You can dynamically set bar colors using `visualizerBarColor`
+5. All created URLs are automatically cleaned up

 ---